grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Postman/postman.md

 PS: This whole write-up looks straight forward but something to keep in mind is we are not perfect AND along the way while learning, we can make mistakes or end up going down rabbitholes.
 Be patient and try not to get frustrated and if you do, step out for a little bit.
 Go to the forum, go to Discord, contact other members that had rooted or completed the boxes.
 There is a lot of people wiliing to help.

 Also, on the final phase, we used Metasploit, but keep in mind you cannot always rely on Metasploit.
 Force yourself in using other tools.

+If you enjoyed my Walkthrough, thought it was useful AND you are a member of Hack The Box, feel free throw a 'Respect'.
+Thanks!